Author: Kurt Treftz, Cascade Pest Control

 Avoid Damage and Disease with Rodent Control

-Their damage is predominantly caused by gnawing and by contamination.
-Cascade Pest Control has a number of highly trained rodent control technicians, some of whom have been studying rodent behavior and consequences for many years.
+This damage is due largely to excessive gnawing or by contamination due to their extended dwelling in your space.
+Thankfully, Cascade Pest Control has a number of highly trained rodent control technicians, some of whom have been studying rodent behavior and consequences for many years.

-Although we at Cascade Pest Control encounter rat- and mouse-caused damage daily, and yet still get surprised by these critters, we find it hard to help folks when they know so little about what they’re up against.
-Here, years of Cascade experience is distilled into an introductory look at Rodent Damage and Disease—The damage and diseases of rats and mice.
+Although we at Cascade Pest Control encounter rat- and mouse-caused damage daily, we can still get surprised by these critters.
+So it can be even harder for folks with little content knowledge about the habits and practices of these animals to know what they’re up against.
+This video previews years of Cascade experience and distills it into an introductory look at Rodent Damage and Disease.

 About the Author:

 Kurt Treftz is the co-founder of Cascade Pest Control and has been observing rodents, their behavior and the consequences of their presence for forty-one years.
 Cascade’s rodent control experts have the experience to know how rat, mice and other rodents behave and how to control them.
 We’re also familiar with the property damage, destruction, contamination, and disease that rodents can cause.